.APOCRYPHAL

 Note About Space Travel

-Initially, I was going to dismiss any mention
+Initially, I was going to dismiss

-established Burroughs canon.
+the established Burroughs canon.

-After all, in the Moon Maid, Burroughs establishes
+After all, in the Moon Maid, Burroughs

-in the 21st century, in 2015, and is lost.
-This is followed,
+is launched in the 21st century, in 2015, and is lost.
+This

-which makes it only as far as the moon.
+in 2024, which makes it only as far as the moon.

-So talk of rocketships or spaceships in the late
+So talk of rocketships or spaceships

+universe.
 Didn’t, oughtn’t, can’t and ain’t happening.
-If they can’t

 However, I’ve reconsidered.
-Carson

-proof that local interplanetary distances can be traversed by Earthlings
+there’s proof that local interplanetary distances can be traversed by Earthlings

 in the earlier part of the 20th century, and perhaps even slightly earlier.

-And further, given that we’ve borrowed War
+And further, given that we’ve borrowed

-have made it into the hands of intrepid space explorers or inventors.
+might have made it into the hands of intrepid space explorers or inventors.

 We might also consider that in his writings, anti-gravity is a fact of